AdamSchaible/MSU_Denver/CS 3700 Computer Networks (Spring 2020)/HW2/README.md

 **USER INSTRUCTIONS:**

-1) Install Java Development Kit (JDK) if you do not allready have Java Development Kit 8 or a latter version allready installed on your computer.
+1) Install Java Development Kit (JDK) if you do not already have Java Development Kit 8 or a latter version allready installed on your computer.
 For installation help see [Oracle's Java website](https://www.oracle.com/java/technologies/javase-downloads.html).

 2) If you are unfamiliar with running Java programs first go to [How to Compile and Run your First Java Program](https://beginnersbook.com/2013/05/first-java-program/).